 How do I register?

-Register Online or complete a paper application and submit your form to the ECFE/PAIIR office.
+Families are welcome to register online or complete a paper application and submit your form to the ECFE/PAIIR office.
 A $75 non-refundable deposit is required with registration.
 The deposit is applied to the May tuition payment.
 Call (507) 328-4020 or visit the ECFE/PAIIR office at the Northrop Education Center for more information or help with registration.
 Your child will need to be the appropriate age for class, on or before September 1, of that program year and each child needs to be registered separately.

 What is tuition, and is there financial assistance?